twitocode/Tantalum/content/Chemical Equilibrium.md

 ##### Example: $\ce{Ar(g) + 3H2(g) + N2(g) <=> 2NH3(g) + Ar(g)}$

 1. If the container is flexible
 	- The argon causes the container to expand thereby increasing the total volume of the container.
-As a result, the partial pressure of each component gas decreases.
-The reaction shifts to the left  so as to increase thee number of particles.
+As a result, the partial pressure of each component gas decreases ([[Dalton's Law]]).
+The reaction shifts to the left so as to increase the number of particles.
 3. If the container is rigid.
 	- The argon gas causes the total pressure to increase according to [[Dalton's Law]].
 However the partial pressure of each component gas remains the same.
 As a result , the equilibrium will not be affected.